About

 facebook-frontMIK900

-Information about Centre for Climate Safety’s founder, Mik Aidt
+Information about Centre for Climate Safety’s founder

-Back in 2013, Mik’s New Year’s resolution was that he would make a conscious move from seeing himself as a citizen of a country and a city to becoming a ‘citizen of the planet’, and as such, to focus on the well-being of humanity, inspired by the words of R. K. Pachauri,“We are all citizens of Planet Earth, and there is no other place we can go.”
+In 2012, Mik’s New Year’s resolution was that he would make a conscious move from seeing himself as a citizen of a country and a city to becoming a ‘citizen of the planet’, and as such, to focus on the well-being of humanity, inspired by the words of R. K. Pachauri,“We are all citizens of Planet Earth, and there is no other place we can go.”

 A newcomer in the already over-grown jungle of green business and sustainability reporting, which flows, or rather overflows, with information, he soon realised that information overload is actually in itself a serious problem for the climate action campaigning.

-In his blog, he allowed himself to ask all the beginners’ questions.
 “The renewable energy technology is in place, and millions of people are motivated to make those changes we need to make.
 So what exactly is it that is holding us back?
 Why aren’t any of my friends concerned about climate change and about reducing their carbon emissions?”

 Mik Aidt’s blog posts on this website